 Director – Dale Koch Dale retired from Chrysler (FCA) in June of 2014, after 33 years of service.
 After graduating with a Bachelor’s Degree in Electrical Engineering from Michigan State, he started out in an R&D group in Highland Park Building 136 in 1978.
 After working in various electronic groups he became a leader in the group that developed the service tool first used on the 1988 C-Body (DRB II).
 He then moved to Featherstone Road and was part of the original Large Car Platform, and helped develop the electrical system for the original LH.
 He was promoted to Senior Manager and worked in various Electronic assignments including a term as Resident Engineering Manager at Brampton Assembly in Canada.
 After that assignment concluded he came back to CTC and was a Senior Manager in the newly formed Electrical Group under Bill Mattingly.
 In 2009 he decided to try something different and became the Director of Electrical for V-Vehicle a startup car company based in San Diego.
 The company started to struggle and in December he was back home at CTC.
 His last assignment was Concept Product Responsible for Electrical.
 He is now working part time as a consultant, and back wandering the halls of CTC.
 He has been a long time member of the SAE, IEEE, ESD, held various positions in the Chrysler Management Club, and an early member of the NCRO.
 He also has a Master’s Degree in Electrical Engineering.

-Director – Judy Shumaker-Holland
+General Council – Judy Shumaker-Holland

 Director – Grainger Goodman